ds0nt/tier/README.md

 Tool to launch and manage single vagrant instances running coreos+docker for local development.
 This makes it simple to develop in an environment that closely matches a production environment running coreos + docker.
 Any tools to facilitate vagrant + coreos + docker workflow are welcome.

-Uses the stable coreos vagrant box.
+By default it will spawn an instance running the stable coreos channel.

-Usage

 ## Spawn a CoreOS Instance